mid2SUPAERO/ecoHALE/doc/tutorials/problem_setup.rst

 .. code-block:: python

-  # Add lifting surface
+  # Create a dictionary to store options about the surface
-  surf_dict = {'name' : 'wing',
+  surf_dict = {'num_y' : 5,
+               'num_x' : 2,
+               'wing_type' : 'CRM',
+               'CD0' : 0.015,
                'symmetry' : True,
-               'num_y' : 11,
+               'num_twist_cp' : 3,
-               'num_x' : 3}
+               'num_thickness_cp' : 3}

+  # Add the specified wing surface to the problem
   OAS_prob.add_surface(surf_dict)

 3. Add your design variables, constraints, and objective
 --------------------------------------------------------
 .. note::
-  This step is only necessary when performing an optimization, with `optimize = True` in the problem dictionary.
+  This step is only necessary when performing an optimization with `optimize = True` in the problem dictionary.

 With the problem and surfaces defined, we can now add a description of the